 When you have decided that you and your child are ready to give up breast- or bottle-feeding, develop a plan for what you will do.
 Talk with other family members and get their help.

 In general, you can start giving your baby solid foods at 4 to 6 months of age.
 Feed your baby at the table with the rest of the family.
 Follow your doctor's advice on when and what to feed your baby.
 1 Usually, the more solid foods a baby eats, the less breast milk or formula he or she needs, and the easier it is for your baby to switch from the breast or bottle.
-Be sure your child gets the recommended vitamin and minerals for children.
+Be sure your child gets the recommended vitamins and minerals for children.

 Weaning from breast- or bottle-feeding can be done gradually or abruptly.
 Watch for signs that your baby is ready to wean.
 To gradually stop breast- or bottle-feeding while you offer cup-feeding and/or solid foods, give up the least important feeding first, which is usually the midday one.
 Then stop the late afternoon and morning feedings.
 Stop the most important feeding (the one that provides the baby the greatest emotional comfort) last: this is usually the first or last feeding of the day.
 Whether you are weaning or not, the last feeding should gradually be moved up so that by 4 months it is no longer at bedtime and other soothing rituals can be established.
 Pay attention to whether your baby is sucking for comfort or hunger.
-If your baby uses a pacifier, think about replacing it with a blanket or a stuffed toy for comfort.

 A gradual weaning slowly reduces the number of breast- or bottle-feedings.
 One feeding is eliminated every 5 to 7 days, giving the mother and baby time to adjust.
 Gradual weaning helps maintain emotional attachment, prevents breast engorgement for mothers who are breast-feeding, and allows the baby to learn other ways of eating.
 Gradual weaning is generally planned to suit both the mother's and child's needs.